 Fiber Time! a Knit Night

 Fiber fun time!
 Calling all knitters, crocheters, hook rug artists, spinners, and portable loom weavers for a fun get-together evening of socializing and doing what we do best!
 Held on the last Wednesday of every month.
 Bring your own fiber and materials to work on as well as a yummy dessert to share.
-Wednesday, September 24 on the second floor of the J. Earle Bowden Building, 120 Church Street, starting at 5:30 pm.
+We will keep you updated on the next fiber time! a Knit Night due to the holidays.
+Fiber time meets on the second floor of the J. Earle Bowden Building, 120 Church Street, starting at 5:30 pm.
 Please contact Wendi Davis for further information, 850-595-5985, Ext.
 111.

 Historic Pensacola Village Living History Program